Try these immune-boosting lifestyle tips, foods, and supplements for feeling balanced and whole as we head into another cold and flu season.

 Vitamin D Deficiency Linked to Weak Immunity

-Vitamin D is also a circadian regulator and powerful immune booster.8,9 When the sun rises, it blocks daytime melatonin production while boosting immunity.
+Vitamin D is also a circadian regulator and powerful immune booster.8,9 When the sun rises, it blocks melatonin while boosting immunity.
 That is why it is best to take vitamin D in the morning and melatonin at night as part of a comprehensive immune-boosting circadian reset.
 Studies suggest vitamin D is a key factor in linking innate and adaptive immunity, both of which may be compromised when vitamin D is deficient, which affects as many as 80% of Americans in winter.8-10

 - Increased circulating and stimulated inflammatory proteins